How To Get a Private Investigator License in Florida

 Florida Licensing Authority

-Private Investigator licenses in the State of Florida are handled by the Florida Department of Agriculture and Consumer Services – Division of Licensing Services.
+Private Investigator licenses in Florida are handled by the Florida Department of Agriculture and Consumer Services – Division of Licensing Services.
 The Department of Agriculture and Consumer Services, Division of Licensing, licenses and regulates the private investigative industry per Chapter 493 of Florida’s state statutes.

 Licensing Authority Contact Information